South Sudan: The History of a Young Country in Crisis

 Before South Sudan’s independence, long periods of civil wars historically raged between the northern and southern peoples of Sudan, with a predominantly Muslim north, and a diverse Catholic and animist population in the south.
 Stronger infrastructure in northern Sudan also contrasted with a greater rural and agrarian lifestyle characterizing the southern population.

 Following a ten-year reprieve when the Addis Ababa accord ended the first civil war, South Sudan once again fought for sovereignty against its northern neighbor, and liberation from oppressive sharia law.
-This bloody battle waged for many years, from 1983 until 2005.
+This bloody battle raged for many years, from 1983 until 2005, including attempted genocide against the people of Sudan’s Nuba Mountain region – one of the areas where Sudan Relief Fund still works today.

 A tentative peace agreement between north and south was finally achieved more than 20 years later in 2005, but not until over 2 million people had been killed and 4 million refugees were displaced inside and outside the nation.
 Years of grueling battle destroyed the economy, infrastructure, and farmlands, creating a humanitarian catastrophe for the new nation to inherit.